Search our Child Care Provider Database

 Search for CCPP-approved providers.
 On the search page, select the “Accepts MDHS Subsidy Children” box before submitting your search.

-The Early Learning Collaborative Act of 2013 (PDF) authorized and directed Mississippi Department of Education (MDE) to implement a unique prekindergarten program in Mississippi.
+The Early Learning Collaborative Act of 2013 (PDF) authorized and directed the Mississippi Department of Education (MDE) to implement a unique prekindergarten program in Mississippi.
 Colloquially known as “Collaboratives,” funding is disbursed each year from MDE to a lead partner (a public school district or nonprofit entity), which serves as a fiscal and administrative agent for a group of public and private care providers in Mississippi who are dedicated to delivering high-quality care.

 Eligibility